Common Arguments

 Define where and how to load the kluctl project and its components from.

 -a, --arg stringArray Passes a template argument in the form of name=value.
-Nested args can
+Nested args

-be set with the '-a my.nested.arg=value' syntax.
+can be set with the '-a my.nested.arg=value' syntax.
 Values are

-interpreted as yaml values, meaning that 'true' and 'false' will lead
+interpreted as yaml values, meaning that 'true' and 'false' will

-will be loaded and treated as yaml.
+of the file will be loaded and treated as yaml.

 --args-from-file stringArray Loads a yaml file and makes it available as arguments, meaning that